abhishek-235/Dockerfiles/README.md

 When you launch a new container using this image, here will be the Jenkins username and password:
 username: admin
 password: admin

+_Git max upload file size for now is **50MB** and jenkins debian package size is greater than default size allowed.
+So It might be possible that the file corrupted while uploading.
+You can download you own debian package and replace with this debian package._